Hsabonchi/Functional-Programming-Haskell-Ocaml/Functions.md

    ▶  Function has its own type.
    ▶  let binding, when we bind the result of some expression to a name and produce a result.
    ▶  There is no loop in haskell instead  recursion.
    ▶ In haskell variable names must start with a lowercase letter.
-Anything that is uppercase is interpreted by the compiler as a Data Constructor
+Anything that is uppercase is interpreted by the compiler as a Data Constructor.

  Basic types:
  • Integers